Raymond J. MooneyProfessor of Computer Science, The University of Texas at Austin

-As a member of the Artificial Intelligence
+Director of the UT Artificial Intelligence Laboratory

-UT Machine Learning Research Group home page.
-Also see my profile on
+For a complete list of areas and publications, see the UT Machine Learning Research Group home page.
+Also see my profile on Google Scholar.

 See my complete vita (in PDF).